dsnair/React-component-examples/DAY_THREE_README.md

   }
 ```

-- Build out the LoginPage component.
-You can design it how you like
+- [ ] Build out the LoginPage component.
+You can design it however you like.

   - In your `components` directory, create a directory called `Login` and add a new file called `Login.js`.
   - There should be a `username` input, a `password` input, and a `Login` button.